 “To help your orgasms become more intense and longer, you have to [...] open your mind to the possibility that your orgasms can be more intense and last longer.
 If you have never heard of or thought of something, that thing does not exist in your universe,” write Vera and Steve Bodansky in Extended Massive Orgasm, their book on expanding and prolonging sexual pleasure.
 So let’s assume that you can experience orgasms that are more intense and longer than those you currently experience.
 How do you do that?

-Like anything sexual, the best way to try edging for the first time is alone.
+Like anything sexual, the best way to try edging for the first time is alone (however, if you still want to try it with a partner, make sure to check out this article; Mutual Masturbation.
 You are your first and best sexual partner, and can be in touch with your body from the inside in a way that even the most attuned partner can never be.
-Settle in, get present with your body, masturbate as usual, and then when you feel like you’re about to reach orgasm... stop.
-If you’re using a sex toy, switch between the highest setting and the lowest, or stop stimulation entirely (it's not the time for a premature orgasm!).
+However, usually female edging and male edging differ, so lets dive in explore how to edge for both genders.